The knitted cast on is an easy cast on knitting method to learn and is probably one you'll use a lot.

-This casting on method is one of my favorites I must admit, and I use this and the long tail cast on the most.
+This knit on cast on method is one of my favorites I must admit, and I use this and the long tail cast on the most.

-In order to start the knitted cast on you will need to make a slip knot.
+Before you start the knitted cast on you'll need to make a slip knot.

 Insert your right needle into that first stitch (slip knot) from front to back.

-With your working yarn (ball end) wrap the yarn around the right needle.
+With your working yarn (ball end) wrap the yarn around the right needle counterclockwise

 Snug it up a little but not too tight.